 Itinerary for Basque Pyrenees to San SebastianGo to top of page

-Walk up to the beautiful Beartzun heights to descend later to the remote valley of Iñarbegui, with views to the impressive Auza peak.
-Walk along a pretty gorge and take a short detour to visit the Xorrokin waterfall before continuing to beautiful Erratzu or Arizkun, where you will spend the night.
+Walk up to the beautiful Beartzun valley heights to descend later to the remote and lonely valley of Iñarbegui, with views to the impressive Auza peak.
+Walk along a pretty gorge and take a short detour to visit the Xorrokin waterfall before continuing to beautiful Erratzu, where you will stay.

-There is an alternative route available for those who prefer an easier day, enjoying lovely views of the meadows, farms and hills of the Baztan valley, and a stop or overnight in Arizkun, one of the most beautiful villages of the area.
+There is an alternative route available for these who prefer an easier day, enjoying lovely views of meadows, farms and hills of the Baztan valley, and a stop in Arizkun, one of the most beautiful villages of the area.

 - Overnight at Etxebeltzea guesthouse in Erratzu (an impressive XVI century house), or Zilbetinea in Arizkun, or Palacio Borda (an impressive restored palace) in Amaiur